 "It's not just about getting books into their hands, but it's about reading with the children and making sure they're excited about reading and books.
 Books that peak their interest," said Cordelia Anderson, director of marketing and communications for the Charlotte Mecklenburg Library.
 "My hope for this book drive and the partnership is that it will raise awareness about the importance of literacy in our community."

-From March 25 to April 21, WAXN-TV, in partnership with the Charlotte Mecklenburg Library, will collect new and gently used children and teen books.
+Now until April 22, WAXN-TV, in partnership with the Charlotte Mecklenburg Library, will collect new and gently used children and teen books.
 All donated books will be distributed by the library to area children and teens through Charlotte Mecklenburg Library Outreach Services without the need to check out and return the book.

 Sriswaroop’s mom, Sreelakshmi Sridhar, was impressed with the program and her son’s improvement, saying, “The program gave Sriswaroop an opportunity to improve on his skills and, at the same time, to learn from the experiences of senior students.”